USNS Greenville Victory: Vietnam War era service

 Greenville Victory departed New York 22 November 1964 for duty in the Western Pacific for the Vietnam War.
 Sailing via San Diego, California, she arrived Guam 24 December.
 During the next month she steamed to Okinawa, Korea, and Japan, carrying cargo.
 Arriving at Manila, Philippines, on 26 January 1965, she sailed the 28th for Pearl Harbor and San Francisco, California.
-After reaching the U.S. West Coast on 25 February, she made a run out of San Francisco, California, to Seattle, Washington, then sailed for the U.S. Gulf Coast on 15 March, arriving New Orleans, Louisiana, on 28 March 1965.
+After reaching the West Coast of the United States on 25 February, she made a run out of San Francisco, California, to Seattle, Washington, then sailed for the U.S. Gulf Coast on 15 March, arriving New Orleans, Louisiana, on 28 March 1965.

 During the next 5 months, Greenville Victory made cargo runs in the Atlantic out of Norfolk, Virginia, and New York.
 She departed New York 20 October 1965 after a voyage to Labrador and back.
 Steaming via Norfolk, Virginia, and Long Beach, California, she reached Yokohama, Japan, on 22 November 1965.
 Loaded with military cargo, she sailed for South Vietnam 30 November and arrived at Saigon 16 December.
 The following day she sailed via Vũng Tàu for the U.S. West Coast, arriving San Francisco 3 January 1966.

 Greenville Victory replenished her holds with military supplies before returning to the Western Pacific.
 Sailing via Sasebo, Japan, she reached Bangkok, Thailand, on 13 February 1966.
 She sailed 22 February for South Vietnam and arrived Vũng Tàu the next day.

 Having unloaded, she sailed 1 March 1966 for the U.S. West Coast to transport additional military material from the United States to South Vietnam.
 She continued operations between the United States and the Western Pacific until transferred to the Atlantic at mid-year.
 In 1967 she was busy supplying NATO forces in Europe.

-In the aftermath of the Fall of Saigon on 30 April 1975 the ship took onboard over 5400 South Vietnamese refugees.
+In the aftermath of the Fall of Saigon on 30 April 1975 the ship took onboard over 5400 South Vietnamese refugees and delivered them to Guam a week later.